-By measuring the conversion rate on each page, you discover whether the pages are actually persuading visitors to complete your desired action.
-A high conversion rate means your page copy and design are effective.
+By measuring the conversion rate on each page, you discover whether the pages are actually persuading visitors to complete your desired actions.
+A high conversion rate means your pages’ copy and design are effective.
 You, of course, want to measure your sales, but measuring your conversion rates on various goals is essential to quantifying your lead-generation results.

 What Is Conversion Rate Optimization?

 How do you optimize the experience?
 You do it by improving every element on the web page.
-This means you have to measure the effectiveness of each element to determine which ones need improving.
+This means you have to measure the effectiveness of each element to determine which ones to improve the most.

 What Is Visual Content Marketing?

 As we said before, because the majority of people are visual learners, visual content marketing is crucial to CRO.

 Visual marketing allows brands to share a message through images.
 All of your visual marketing efforts make up your visual identity.
 Every time you include a visual on your website or in a social media post, you are adding visual interest to the message and giving your audience another opportunity to form an opinion about your brand.

 With visual content marketing, your page all of a sudden becomes more inviting. he images also make it simple for your audience to skim and understand the content.
 This is crucial to having a good user experience and improving conversion rates.
 Our homepage does a good job at using visuals to improve the user experience.
 It’s simple, clean and the CTA is immediately noticeable but not intrusive.